This article was last updated on May 10, 2023.

 Stay in the know

-There’s no question that the pandemic, which has stretched on for nearly a year and a half so far, has upended just about everything you can think of.
+There’s no question that the COVID-19 pandemic upended just about everything you can think of.
 What has remained constant, however, is Wellmark’s support of its members.
-To stay up to date on what Wellmark is doing to help its members during the pandemic, go to Wellmark.com/Coronavirus Opens New Window.
+Wellmark members can learn more about the resources available to get more from your health insurance plan here Opens New Window.